Great Day Ministry

 “Christian Stylings In Ivory” by composer-musician Don Krueger

-Our Devotion: “A Ticking Clock” is by Nicole E. Dynes of Berne, Indiana, a professional writing major at Taylor University and book reviewer for Church Libraries and Christian Book Previews.
+Our Devotion, “Plotlines” is by Tom Vick a professional writing major at Taylor University and book reviewer for Church Libraries and Christian Book Previews.

-This Book Review is by Rachel M. Pfeiffer, a professional writing major at Taylor University.
+This Book Review is by Kassidy Weemhoff, a Professional Writing Major at Taylor University.

 Review used by permission of Evangelical Church Library Association (ECLA)